Fires without precedent rage in usually cool, wet Northwest

 Officials said winds have slowed and cooler marine winds were expected.

-In Washington, a 1-year-old boy died after his family was apparently overrun by flames while trying to flee a wildfire burning in the northeastern part of the state, Okanogan County Sheriff Tony Hawley said Wednesday.
+In northeastern Washington, a 1-year-old boy died after his family was apparently overrun by flames while trying to flee a wildfire, Okanogan County Sheriff Tony Hawley said.

 Lloyd Dean Holland, a Vietnam veteran, barely escaped his home in Estacada on Tuesday night.